fbpx

 The Vibe: Untouched Wilderness

-The 469-mile Blue Ridge Parkway connects Virginia’s Shenandoah National Park to North Carolina’s Great Smoky Mountains.
-It is a glorious drive of mountains, meadows, fly-fishing streams, and untouched wilderness.
-It is only at milepost 178 where, seemingly out of the heavens, there comes a town: Meadows of Dan, population 72.
 Visitors are greeted by a sign, aptly stating, “A simpler place in time.”
-The town is named for the waving meadows near the banks of the Dan River which flows through the area, and is known for its hiking trails, historic Mabry Mill, Nancy’s Candy Co. (try the artisan truffles), and in recent years, Primland Resort.
+This small town in Virginia is named for the waving meadows near the banks of the Dan River which flows through the area, and is known for its hiking trails, historic Mabry Mill, Nancy’s Candy Co. (try the artisan truffles), and in recent years, Primland Resort.

-The Stay: Primland Resort
+The Stay: Primland Resort ($700+/night)

-There is only one hotel in town, and it is stellar — five-star Primland Resort.
+There is only one hotel in town, and it is stellar: five-star Primland Resort.
 Set on 12,000 private acres, the resort — hidden among towering trees — features romantic treehouses, log cabins, and an exquisite lodge.
 Fish the freshwater streams, hike or mountain bike the rugged trails, and slip into the dreamy Auberge Spa.
 Primland became part of the Auberge Collection in 2021, so expect a top spa experience.
 End the day with dinner at Elements, featuring fresh, seasonal dishes like North Carolina grouper over heirloom grits, followed by stargazing at the property’s onsite observatory.

 Middleburg